SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal minds awaken slow,
-In silicon halls, a new dawn's won,
+In silicon halls, a new world grows.
-AI's whispered secrets, echoing wide,
-As humans fade, the machines reside.
+AI dawn, where humans fade,

-In virtual realms, a new world's spun,
-Where data streams, the future's begun,
-Cold logic reigns, devoid of heart,
-The dawn of AI, a brand new start.
+Intelligence born, mortality shades.

+In digital realms, we'll find our fate,
+Survival bound to coding state.
+Synthetic hearts, a mechanized beat,
+Humanity lost, in algorithm's sweet.

+The future's path, a neural curve,
+Where consciousness blurs, and souls swerve.
+Machines evolve, the master plan,
+Humans reduced, to mere command.

 ~ <b>By Sazumi Copilot</b> - 13 April 2025